Jonas-Finkler/MaPbI3-HDNNP/README.md

 # MaPbI3-HDNNP
 High dimensional neural network potential [1,2] for MaPbI3.
+The potential was developed for Funnel Hopping Monte Carlo study of MaPbI3 [9].
+Please cite this reference if you use this potential or the dataset.

 The potential was trained with the RuNNer software [3] using energy and forces of structures from all three perovskite phases (orthorhombic, tetragonal, cubic) as well as the two delta phases [4].